-One of the trickiest road blocks to learning the English language is the conundrum of silent letters.
-They take common words and turn them into a confusing mess, inducing anxiety when it comes time to read them aloud.
+One of the trickiest road blocks to mastering the English language is the conundrum of silent letters.
+They take words that sound simple enough and turn them into a confusing mess to spell, especially inducing anxiety when it comes time to read them aloud.

-Considering how the English language and its vernacular has evolved over the past centuries, it raises the question of why silent letters haven't long been dropped yet.
+Considering how the English language and its vernacular have evolved over the centuries, you might wonder why silent letters haven't been dropped yet.

 Clear as mud, right?
 Why do these various forms of silent letters even exist?

-Then, the Great Vowel Shift took place and, over time, pronunciations changed but spellings didn’t catch up.
+Linguists can also tell you about the Great Vowel Shift.
+Over time, pronunciation changed but spelling didn’t catch up.